 - a.
 The Headteacher will conduct reviews of marking and feedback by distributing surveys to teachers, asking: - How they feel the practices benefit pupils. - How practices can be improved. - Whether the workload associated with marking and feedback is proportionately reflected in the positive impact on pupils. - b.
-The Headteacher will conduct reviews of marking and feedback by distributing surveys to pupils, asking:
+The Headteacher will conduct reviews of marking and feedback by distributing surveys to pupils, asking: - Whether they read their feedback. - If they find the feedback useful. - If they receive too much or too little feedback. - Whether they understand the comments when teachers mark their work. - c.
+Following these surveys, the Headteacher will create a marking and feedback improvement plan (informal, if required). - d.
+The Headteacher will circulate any plans to improve practice to the Senior Leadership Team, who in turn will distribute these plans to members of staff. - e.
+The Headteacher and Deputy Headteacher will meet to discuss any issues that have arisen in regards to marking and feedback, as appropriate. - f.
+Teachers will pass any concerns regarding the school's marking and feedback practices to the Deputy Headteacher. - g.
+Teachers' marking and feedback will be reviewed by the Deputy Headteacher on a half-termly basis to ensure that practices are consistent and effective.

-- Whether they read their feedback. - If they find the feedback useful. - If they receive too much or too little feedback. - Whether they understand the comments when teachers mark their work. - c.
-Following these surveys, the Headteacher will create a marking and feedback improvement plan. - d.
-The Headteacher will circulate any plans to improve practice to the Senior Leadership Team, who in turn will distribute these plans to members of staff within their department. - e.
-The Headteacher and Assistant Headteacher will meet to discuss any issues that have arisen in regards to marking and feedback, as appropriate. - f.
-Teachers will pass any concerns regarding the school's marking and feedback practices to the Assistant Headteacher. - g.
-Teachers' marking and feedback will be reviewed by the Assistant Headteacher on a half termly basis to ensure that practices are consistent and effective. - Teachers will submit five books from their class for cross-checking. - A staff meeting will be held on a half Termly basis for a formal discussion regarding the success or shortcomings of the current marking and feedback practices. - •
+- Teachers will submit a sample from their class for cross-checking. - A staff meeting/joint staff work scrutiny CPD will be held on a half-termly basis for a formal discussion regarding the success or shortcomings of the current marking and feedback practices/samples of work.